aurelia-contrib/aurelia-dialog-lite/README.md

 ## What's changed from original aurelia-dialog?

-1. removed lots of features, simplified APIs (incompatible).
+1. removed most of the features, simplified APIs (incompatible).
 2. give users total control on CSS and layout.
 3. properly trap focus, prevent users from using Tab and Enter to hit button/anchor on the background DOM behind the active dialog.